LennonLab/Emergence/SimplexPrePrint.md

----
-title: Simplex: A modeling platform for the simultaneous emergence of ecological patterns across ecological paradigms
+## Simplex: A modeling platform for the simultaneous emergence of ecological patterns across ecological paradigms

-author(s):
-    - Kenneth J. Locey, Jay.
+#### Kenneth J. Locey, Jay.
 T. Lennon
-date: \today{}
-geometry: margin=2cm
-output: pdf_document
-header-includes:
-    - \usepackage{setspace}
-    - \doublespacing
-    - \usepackage{lineno}
-    - \linenumbers
----

-# Introduction
+### Introduction

 Ecology is comprised of subfields that explain and predict patterns of interaction and biodiversity at all scales relevant to living organisms.
 From the microscopic scales of microbial ecology to the global scales of macroecology, ecologists study all scales of space and abundance on Earth.